knuth-konrad/mssqldatatotext/Readme.md

 ### Section __SkipColumns__

-MsSqlDataToText doesn't handle binary column datatypes such as `IMAGE`, `BINARY` properly partly due to the fact that I can't know what that binary stream is supposed to be.
+MsSqlDataToText doesn't handle binary column data types such as `IMAGE`, `BINARY` properly partly due to the fact that I can't know what that binary stream is supposed to be.
 An image, a document, an email?
 So here's a way to exclude specific columns or even whole tables from the export.

 List any column which shouldn't be exported in the format `<schema>.<tablename>.<column>`, e.g. `dbo.Customerdata.ID`.
-If a whole table should be skipped altogether, use `*` _(asterix)_ as the column name, e.g. `dbo.Customerdata.*`.
+If a whole table should be skipped altogether, use `*` _(asterisk)_ as the column name, e.g. `dbo.Customerdata.*`.

 ### Section __TableSelect__

-Instead of exporting all data from each table, this section let's you define specific columns to export, ommiting unnecessary/unwanted data that way and potentially speed up the export.
+Instead of exporting all data from each table, this section let's you define specific columns to export, omitting unnecessary/unwanted data that way and potentially speed up the export.

 List any individual SELECT statement for a certain table in the format `<schema>.<tablename>|<SELECT columns part>`, e.g. `dbo.Customerdata|ID, LastName`.

-To define the default SELECT statement, use `*` _(asterix)_ as the table name, e.g. `*|*`.
+To define the default SELECT statement, use `*` _(asterisk)_ as the table name, e.g. `*|*`.
 This is also the default, if not set otherwise here, resulting in a query like `"SELECT * FROM <table>"`.

 Here's a sample XML: